vuejs/apollo/packages/docs/data/typescript.md

 # TypeScript

-GraphQL's type system pairs naturally with TypeScript to provide end-to-end type safety from your schema to your Vue components.
+GraphQL's type system pairs naturally with TypeScript.
+Together they give you end-to-end type safety from your schema to your Vue components.

-## GraphQL Codegen (Recommended)
+## GraphQL Codegen (recommended)

-We recommend using [GraphQL Code Generator](https://the-guild.dev/graphql/codegen) with the client preset to automatically generate TypeScript types from your schema.
-This works seamlessly with Apollo Client's [data masking](/data/data-masking) feature.
+[GraphQL Code Generator](https://the-guild.dev/graphql/codegen) with the client preset generates TypeScript types directly from your schema.
+It works seamlessly with Apollo Client's [data masking](/data/data-masking) feature.

 ### Installation